yankay/scala-tour/scala-tour.md

 You can construct them without using new.
 It also has hashcode, equality and nice toString methods.
 Try to append println(Sum(1,2)) last.
-Because of the require(n >= 0), it would throw exception when input is negative.
+Because of the require(n >= 0), it will throw an exception when the input is negative.

 ```